jesse-wei/COMP311-circuits/README.md

 I describe specific cases, such as a DeMUX with 1 select bit and a decoder with 2 select bits.
 It's easier to understand a specific case than the general case.
 You can easily generalize to $N$ bits yourself once you understand the specific case.

-I also recomend understanding the behavior of a circuit by analyzing the high-level circuit schematics and reading my high-level behavioral specifications before looking at the truth table.
+I also recommend understanding the behavior of a circuit by understanding the high-level circuit schematics and high-level behavioral specifications before looking at the truth table.
 This makes it easier to understand the truth table.

 ## Adder-subtractor (4-bit)